aretitriantafyllidou/Portfolio/README.md

 #  Hi, I'm Areti 👋

 Welcome to my portfolio!
 I’m a recent graduate in Data Science and Marketing Analytics, based in the Netherlands.

-I am passionate about working with data and how information can provide interesting discoveries to help us improve and grow.
-Here you’ll find a selection of data science projects I have worked on.
+Through my academic and project experience, I have worked with programming languages and analytical tools such as Python, R, SQL, Power BI, and Tableau, applying them to data analysis, machine learning, marketing analytics and data visualization.
+I also enjoy continuously learning new tools and concepts and expanding my skills through hands-on projects.

+This portfolio presents some of the projects I have worked on and shows my interest in data science and analytics.

 ---